rstudio/shiny/_includes/tutorial/hello-shiny.md

 ))
 </code></pre>

-The server-side of the application is implemented in a source file named server.R:
+The server-side of the application is shown below.
+At one level it's very simple--a random distribution with the requested number of observations is generated and then plotted as a historgram.
+However, you'll also notice that the function which returns the plot is wrapped in a call to `reactivePlot`.
+The comment above the function explains a bit about this, but if you find it confusing don't worry we'll cover this concept in much more detail soon.

 #### server.R